 Similar trends can be observed when we fix the SNR value to $5\mathrm{dB}$ and vary the available bandwidth $b$.
 AirNet is able to outperform digital alternatives at every bandwidth value considered.
 We note, that SK bandwidth expansion improves the network performance, which indicates that it is better to first prune the network below the available bandwidth, and to further expand it for better protection of the remaining DNN parameters.
-The vanilla AirNet without SK bandwidth expansion is not able to recover the original DNN accuracy, whereas, with bandwidth expansion, the original accuracy of the DNN can be recovered at $b\approx 8 \times 10^6$.
+The vanilla AirNet without SK bandwidth expansion is not able to recover the original DNN accuracy, whereas, with bandwidth expansion, which can exploit the available channel bandwidth for better protection against noise, the original accuracy of the DNN can be recovered at $b\approx 8 \times 10^6$.
 The digital alternatives are consistently outperformed by the proposed schemes, as they require much larger bandwidth to achieve similar levels of accuracy.

 We consider fading channels with different average SNR values, and a fixed bandwidth of $b=1.2\times 10^6$ in Fig. \ref{fig:fading_comparison}.
 Here, each point of the AirNet curves is obtained by training a different DNN to be used over the fading channels with that particular average SNR value.
 Again, AirNet is able to achieve better accuracy than the separation-based methods, while also being able to recover the original DNN accuracy at an average SNR of $20\mathrm{dB}$.
 The improvement of AirNet is even more evident against digital schemes without CSI.
 We remind that the AirNet scheme does not assume CSI at the transmitter.
 These schemes experience sharp accuracy drop whenever the SNR drops below $\sim 15\mathrm{dB}$.
 As already observed in the AWGN case, SK bandwidth expansion helps to increase the robustness of the network, especially at the low values of SNR, which can be further improved by the interpolation scheme, which also enjoys low memory requirements.